Explosion hurts 5 resto-bar goers in Cotabato City

 Police said Cotabato residents Parson Matingkong Guiaplos, Omar Jamalodin, Sittie Amirkan, Noranifa Uy, and Mary Joyn Antolan, who sustained minor injuries, were taken to a state-run regional hospital in Cotabato City.

-Rosales said investigators were still trying to find out the circumstances surrounding the explosion, and if it was a planned attack.
+Rosales said investigators were still trying to establishing the circumstances surrounding the explosion, and if it was a planned attack.

+But police said the victims were customers who were having intoxicating drinks when the incident took place.

+Initial police investigation showed that the explosion happened after two bickering groups chanced on each other in the establishment.

 The explosion took place at a time when the police have set up more than 200 checkpoints and were enforcing a province-wide gun ban ordered by the Commission on Elections because of the September 17 plebiscite. – Rappler.com